Searching for Salvation

 You mentioned that the community’s salvation comes through the discovery of compassion.
 Can you elaborate?

 Well, the knighthood has been told to await a “pure fool”—naïve and spiritually pure—who will be their savior.
-In the first scene, Parsifal kills a swan and doesn’t understand why it was wrong because he doesn’t understand suffering, and therefore doesn’t understand compassion.
+In the first scene, Parsifal kills a swan and doesn’t understand why it was wrong.
+He doesn’t understand suffering, and therefore doesn’t understand compassion.
 Ultimately, to understand, he will need to go all the way down to Klingsor’s world, be exposed to the same temptations that Amfortas succumbed to, and be reminded by Kundry of the death of his mother.
 Through all of that, and through Kundry’s kiss, he finally realizes the suffering of the world and discovers compassion.
 And it’s that spiritual and compassionate awakening that might allow him to save the community.

 For Klingsor’s lair, you’ve created a giant pool of blood that covers the stage.
 And in the knights’ realm, the land is divided by a river that runs red with blood.
 Obviously blood is an important symbol in your staging.

 The conception of our staging for this piece has been one of the most complex journeys I’ve been through in any project.
 But the first time I began to feel that I had a grip on the piece was when we started playing with blood.
 We didn’t impose the blood on the opera—it’s clearly present.
-It flows from Amfortas’s wound, which is first perceived in our production as a drying land—a metaphor for global warming or for whatever we perceive the threat to our world to be.
+It flows from Amfortas’s wound, which is first perceived in our production as a drying land—a metaphor for climate change or for whatever we perceive the threat to our world to be.
 That wound, also a parallel to Christ’s wound, then opens, which is how we enter the world of Klingsor, where the sexual resonance of the blood becomes obvious.
 It is through these connections that the piece becomes visceral and not only spiritual.
 It connects the work with the flesh, with temptation and sexuality and suffering.
 That’s ultimately where the highest voltage is.